-Sport and physical education:
+Sport and physical education: (See next page)

-We are trailing the return of after school clubs for the KS2 classes and are held together.
-These are clubs which are held outside, staff hosting the clubs are happy with the measures in place and numbers have been limited.
-This will be reviewed.
-Staff are also asked to follow and read the link below -
+We continue to trailing the return of after school clubs for the KS2 classes and are held together.
+Last term these clubs were are held outside, staff hosting the clubs are happy with the measures in place and numbers havebeen limited.
+This will be reviewed and from Jan 2022 we are trialling 1 club with both KS 2 classes but will be numbers limited and also held in the school hall Staff are also asked to follow and read the link below -

-Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak
+Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak maintained class bubbles.
+We have also maintained the use of equipment into class bubbles only andnot shared across the school.